hello-robot/stretch_show_tablet/README.md

 ![Show Tablet](res/show_tablet.png)

 **Stretch Show Tablet** contains ROS2 packages for autonomously presenting a tablet to a human.
+These packages leverage the human pose estimation deep model from [Stretch Deep Perception](https://github.com/hello-robot/stretch_ros2/tree/humble/stretch_deep_perception).
+The tablet location is specified relative to the human's pose estimate.

 These packages are integrated into the [Stretch Web Teleoperation](https://github.com/hello-robot/stretch_web_teleop) repository, and can also be used as a standalone ROS2 action.
 See the Examples section below for usage examples.

 ## Contents